matthias-reis/carda-gatsby/content/articles/2024/01/a-burial-at-sea-interview-en.md

 typeName: Interview
 title: 'A Burial At Sea About Their New Album, "Close To Home"'
 subTitle: '"The biggest motivation is our love for our band!"'
-seoTitle: 'A Burial At Sea - Interview - "Close To Home" - Post Metal'
+seoTitle: 'A Burial At Sea - Interview - "Close To Home" - Post Rock'
 description: 'The new A Burial At Sea album, "Close To Home", is ready!
 Read my interview with Dara and Patrick and get all the insights!'
 excerpt: 'A Burial At Sea are back with their new album, "Close To Home"!
 I had the chance to interview Dara and Patrick.
 We talked about their creative process, the album concept and their tour plans.
 Get all the details here!'
 image: https://storage.googleapis.com/cardamonchai-media/2024-01-19/a-burial-at-sea-interview-soundsvegan-com-jpg-imagine-e8e8e8_9f9f9f_1024_768/640.webp